Cost sharing policy

 Appendix B - MSU COST SHARING POLICY

-- Unrecovered indirect costs (also called foregone or waived IDC’s) – The difference between MSU’s negotiated IDC rate and the rate allowed by the sponsoring agency.
-For example, the USDA IDC rate is capped at 25% and MSU’s federal research IDC rate is 42.5%, the difference is 17.5% of unrecovered or foregone IDC’S (departments and PI’s do not have to track these).
+- Unrecovered indirect costs (also known as “foregone” or “waived” IDC’s) – The difference between MSU’s negotiated IDC rate and the rate allowed by the sponsoring agency.
+For example, the USDA IDC rate is capped at 30% of all project costs and MSU’s Federal research IDC rate is 44%, with the difference of 14% of unrecovered or foregone IDC’s (departments and PI’s do not have to track these);

-- In-Kind (also known as third party) – Contributions of salary, travel, equipment, supplies and other budget areas that are from non-MSU sources (tracked with a completed and signed In-Kind form available from OSP).
+- In-Kind (also known as third party) – Contributions of salary, travel, equipment, supplies and other budget areas that are from non-MSU sources (tracked with a completed and signed In Kind form;

-C23a(2).
-Are not included as contributions for any other federally-assisted project or program.
+- Are not included as contributions for any other Federal award;

-C23a(3).
-Are necessary and reasonable for proper and efficient accomplishment of project or program objectives.
+- Are necessary and reasonable for accomplishment of project or program objectives;

-C23a(6).
-Are provided for in the approved budget when required by the Federal awarding agency.
+- Are provided for in the approved budget when required by the Federal awarding agency; and